 “No part of the population should be reliant on the outcome of a plebiscite to free them from discrimination,” Mr Quinlan said.

-“$160 million saved on a plebiscite would go a very long way towards providing much needed mental health and suicide prevention programs for LGBTIQ Australians”
+“$122 million saved on a postal vote would go a very long way towards providing much needed mental health and suicide prevention programs for LGBTIQ Australians.”